 Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk comprises interest rate risk and price risk.
 Due to the nature of assets held by the Group (excluding the Benefit Funds), there is an asset and liability management process which determines the interest rate sensitivity of the statement of financial position and the implementation of risk management practices to hedge the potential effects of interest rate changes.
 The Group manages the market risk associated with its Benefit Funds by outsourcing its investment management.
-The Investment Manager manages the financial risks relating to the operations of the Benefit Funds in accordance with an investment manage to the Group's exposure to market risks or the manner in which it manages and measures the risk.
+The Investment Manager manages the financial risks relating to the operations of the Benefit Funds in accordance with an investment mandate set out in the Benefit Funds' constitution and product disclosure statement.
+There has been no change to the Group's exposure to market risks or the manner in which it manages and measures the risk.